myllynen/aap-automation/README.md

    are enabled and Ansible Automation Platform subscription is available to allow the installer to enable the Ansible Automation Platform repositories when needed.
 1. DNS, networking, SSH, and timesync have been setup properly.
+The installer will open the needed firewall ports if the _firewalld_ service was enabled.
 1. Root access on all nodes (including the installer node, for now).

 The [inventory](inventory) file in this directory specifies the bastion host, i.e., where to run the actual installer.
-Especially in a demo setup it can well be the same node as the Automation Contoller node.
+Especially in a demo setup it can well be the same node as the Automation Controller node.

-The most minimal configuration for a basic demo setup with the contoller node only could be like this:
+The most minimal configuration for a basic demo setup with the controller node only could be like this:

 ```
 # AAP repository version
-aap_install_version: "2.3"
+aap_install_version: "2.4"
 aap_install_demo_setup: true
 aap_install_controller_fqdn: ctrl.example.com
 ```